xssworm/interspire-bigcommerce/readme.txt

 You want to spend your time writing the best content, not hunting for the link for the product you're blogging about.
 This plugin is simple to set up, and powerful.
 If you use WordPress and Interspire or BigCommerce, it's a must have.

+<h3>Easily Embed & Link Your Store's Images</h3>
+Now you can easily insert product images using the WordPress `Add an Image` button.
+Adding product images has never been easier! (see the Screenshots section for an example).

+<h4>Interspire & BigCommerce for WordPress Features:</h4>
+* Insert a link into your content for any product in your store
+	* Select custom link text
+	* Choose to open the link in the same window or a new window
+	* Choose to "nofollow" the link, or other <code>rel</code> attribute
+* Insert product images
+	* Browse all of your store's products with images
+	* Choose to link to the product page, the product image, or the full-sized product image
+	* Add `alt`, `title`, alignment and captions -- just like with normal WordPress images!

 <strong>What is BigCommerce?</strong><br />
 BigCommerce is the #1 rated hosted e-commerce platform.
 If you want to have an e-commerce store without having to manage the server, security, and payments, BigCommerce is for you. <a href="http://www.bigcommerce.com/145-0-3-6.html" target="_blank" rel="nofollow">Visit BigCommerce.com to start your own online store today!</a>.
 You can also check out all the <a href="http://www.bigcommerce.com/livestores/" rel="nofollow">neat stores that use BigCommerce</a>.

 <strong>What is Interspire Shopping Cart?</strong><br />
 Interspire Shopping Cart is an all-in-one e-commerce and shopping cart software platform that includes absolutely everything you need to sell online and attract more customers using the power, reach and affordability of the Internet. <a href="http://www.interspire.com/240-2-3-8.html" target="_blank" rel="nofollow">Check out Interspire Shopping Cart today!</a>

-<h4>Interspire & BigCommerce for WordPress Features:</h4>
-* Insert a link into your content for any product in your store
-	* Select custom link text
-	* Choose to open the link in the same window or a new window
-	* Choose to "nofollow" the link, or other <code>rel</code> attribute

 == Installation ==